Treasures of the Mayan world: Mexico to Guatemala

 Day 11 : Lacanja

 Departure for the majestic site of Bonampak .
-The site, discovered in the middle of the jungle in 1946, features gorgeous and incredibly well preserved frescos depicting wild fight scenes, on the inside walls of the temples.
-Part of the entrance fee goes to the Lacandon indigenous community, supposedly the true descendants of the Maya.
+The site, discovered in the middle of the jungle in 1946, features gorgeous and incredibly well preserved frescoes depicting wild fight scenes, on the inside walls of the temples.
+Part of the entrance fee goes to the Lacandon indigenous community, supposedly the direct descendants of the Maya.

 Day 12 : Palenque